 Two sons dead, and another grievously injured, Harry would return to Canada and be joined by his younger brother Frederick; so in effect Mary had lost two sons to the war and two to the other side of the world.

 On 13th October 1922, Mary died aged 55.
 My mother tells me Mary died of a broken heart.
-There are tales of Harry and Sidney calling in on leave while in Europe, but it’s not known if she ever saw Harry or Frederick again once they’d left for Saskatchewan.
+There are tales of Harry and Sydney calling in on leave while in Europe, but it’s not known if she ever saw Harry or Frederick again once they’d left for Saskatchewan.
 Letters to home from Harry in 1963 suggested he was last in England in July 1917.
-Sidney was buried in Belgium, and young Herbert has no known grave other than a mention on the Basra Memorial in Iraq, so Mary had many goodbyes.
+Sydney was buried in Belgium, and young Herbert has no known grave other than a mention on the Basra Memorial in Iraq, so Mary had many goodbyes.

 As a postscript, my grandfather Frank joined Royal Artillery in the Second World War as a driver.
 He was seriously injured in 1944 as a result of an accident and died in 1952 of his injuries.